Could Packers QB Jordan Love be traded this offseason?

-The other piece that they have to send is long time star, JJ Watt.
-Watt’s time in Houston is likely at it’s end and he wants to go to a contender.
+The other piece that they have to send is a long-time star, JJ Watt.
+Watt’s time in Houston is likely at its end and he wants to go to a contender.
 There may be no better landing spot for him than Lambeau.
-There are some cap acrobatics to be done, in order for the money to work, but Watt, Stills and a 2021 third for Jordan Love and Oren Burks is a good starting point for two franchises moving in opposite directions.
+There is some cap acrobatics to be done, in order for the money to work, but Watt, Stills, and a 2021 third for Jordan Love and Oren Burks is a good starting point for two franchises moving in opposite directions.
 That would provide David Culley with a potential franchise QB, that would at least be some consolation should Watson be traded.

 New York Giants

 It’s difficult to tell what the Giants have in Daniel Jones, as he enters his third season in his turnover-prone career.
 He wasn’t drafted by the current brass and the promise shown in his rookie season was not evident in year two.
 It’s too early to call for Jones’ head in New York, but Joe Judge and Jason Garrett may also be looking to hedge their bets with a talented project such as Love, to motivate Jones’ or outright pass him on the depth chart.

 Garnering high praise for his leadership skills and athleticism at Utah State, he could provide continuity for a young coaching staff, as they try to build on a season that ended better than expected.
 With Saquon Barkley coming back from injury and a good core defense in place, the Giants need to see a marked improvement in their offense to take the next step, and adding another high caliber QB prospect via trade makes more sense than wading into the draft pool this season.